-The group has also included Trumans Water drummer Ely Moyal, guitarist Jason Begin (who moonlights as breakcore producer Vytear and chillwave outlet Drifting), and bassist Otis ‘O’ Bartholameu of Olivelawn, fluf, and the Makeup Sex.
+The group has also featured Trumans Water drummer Ely Moyal, guitarist Jason Begin (who moonlights as breakcore producer Vytear and chillwave outlet Drifting), Wild Wild Wets drummer Marco Piro, and bassist Otis ‘O’ Bartholameu of Olivelawn, fluf, and the Makeup Sex.

 According to Galloway, “Somewhere near the end of 2011, I had six songs that didn’t seem to fit into what we were doing with Soul-Junk.
 For a while I thought I would play them solo, so I booked some shows and tried it.
 Then I started finding people who would do one show with me as a two-piece.”